blood tests

 How do I know if my thyroid is healthy?

 The only way to know if your thyroid gland is functioning properly is to take a blood test.
-The Fear Nothing Blood Test Plus is a home blood test that measures your thyroid hormones (TSH and free T4) to check how well your thyroid is working.
+The Complete Blood Test is a home blood test that measures your thyroid hormones (TSH and free T4) to check how well your thyroid is working.

 It can also measure a variety of other important health indicators such as your testosterone levels, anaemia risk, and diabetes risk.
 This is especially useful if the reason you want to test your thyroid is because you have been experiencing fatigue (tiredness).
 Fatigue can also be caused by anaemia and diabetes, so it’s a good idea to test yourself for these and cover all the bases at once to be sure.